 Could Marie Antoinette’s wigs get any higher?
 Could the anonymous women riding in hot air balloons alone with gentlemen be any more scandalous?
 Does an Ozark holler hold the mouth to a lost cave with the longest, thickest vein of gold in North America?
 Brief Interviews with the Romantic Past is a collection of rumors, secrets, tall tales, and lies that begins at the court of Louis XV and ends in the foothills of the Ozark Mountains.

-Winner of the 2015 James Laughlin Award, Kathryn Nuernberger’s The End of Pink is populated by strange characters—Bat Boy, automatons, taxidermied mermaids, snake oil salesmen, and Benjamin Franklin—all from the annals of science and pseudoscience.
-Equal parts fact and folklore, these poems look to the marvelous and the weird for a way to understand childbirth, parenthood, sickness, death, and—of course—joy.
+The End of Pink is populated by strange characters—Bat Boy, automatons, taxidermied mermaids, snake oil salesmen, and Benjamin Franklin—all from the annals of science and pseudoscience.
+Equal parts fact and folklore, these poems look to the marvelous and the weird for ways to understand childbirth, parenthood, sickness, death, and—of course—joy.

 “The poetry of Kathryn Nuernberger vibrates with an intense awareness of the strangeness of being a conscious being.
 Her narration of outlandish scientific experiments and hunting expeditions, along with her contemplation of olds, human mutations, and narwhals, are voiced with that searingly matter-of-fact quality found in fairy tales (more often than not the scary kind)….This is an appealingly unsettling debut of a highly gifted poet.” -J. Allyn Rosser